philsturgeon/phil.tech/source/2015-05-30-serializing-api-output.html.markdown

 title: "The Importance of Serializing API Output"
 date: '2015-05-30 18:04:00'
 category: api
-tags: http, serialization, php, fractal, rails, ams
+tags: http, api, serialization, php, fractal, rails, ams
 comments: true
 excerpt: "One of the most important parts of building any sort of HTTP API is to serialize data before you output it, and hardly anyone does it."